Same-sex marriage in Greenland

 Same-sex marriage has been legal in Greenland since 1 April 2016.
-Same-sex marriage legislation passed the Inatsisartut unanimously on 26 May 2015.
+Same-sex marriage legislation passed the Inatsisartut by a unanimous 27–0 vote on 26 May 2015.
+The law was originally planned to come into effect on 1 October, but was delayed due to the 2015 parliamentary elections.
 Approval by the Folketing followed on 19 January 2016, and the law received royal assent on 3 February.
 It took effect on 1 April, with the first same-sex marriage in Greenland taking place that day in Nuuk.

 From 1996 to 2016, Greenland, an autonomous territory within the Kingdom of Denmark, recognised registered partnerships for same-sex couples, providing most, but not all, of the rights and benefits of marriage.
 The ability to enter into a partnership was closed off following the legalization of same-sex marriage.

 Registered partnerships

 Denmark's registered partnership law had been in operation since 1 October 1989.
 A bill to expand its application to Greenland was approved by the Inatsisartut on 14 May 1993 by a vote of 15–0 with 12 abstentions, and by the Folketing on 28 March 1996 by a vote of 104–1.
 The bill was given royal assent on 26 April 1996, and took effect on 1 July 1996.
 Jesper Kunuk Egede, an advocate who worked for LGBT Qaamaneq, later wrote that "the debate in the Inatsisartut was short and sober.
 Most members voiced their support for the proposal, but there were some critical voices.
 But even they did not vote against the proposal in the end.
 Subsequently there was some debate in the Greenlandic press, but there seemed to be a consensus that a law on registered partnership was a good thing."
 The law gave registered partners nearly identical rights to married couples, with the following three exceptions: joint adoption of children; laws making explicit reference to the sexes of a married couple did not apply to registered partnerships; and regulations by international treaties did not apply unless all signatories agreed.

 The first same-sex couple registered in 2002.
 Registered partnerships are called nalunaarsukkamik inooqatigiinneq (/kl/) in Greenlandic, and registreret partnerskab (/da/) in Danish.
 The law was repealed on 1 April 2016, and the ability to enter into a registered partnership was closed off on that date.
 Registered partners may retain their status or convert their union into a recognized marriage.